nbeddows/meen/README.md

 // Run the machine sychronously, it won't return until the custom IO
-// controller ServiceInterrupts override generates an ISR::Quit interrupt machine->Run();
+// controller ServiceInterrupts override generates an ISR::Quit interrupt auto runTime = machine->Run();

-// Run the machine asychronously - this can be done by setting the following json config
+// Run the machine asychronously - this can be done by setting the following json config option machine->SetOptions(R"({"runAsync":true})");
-// option via IMachine::SetOptions api method
-machine->SetOptions(R"({"runAsync":true})");
 machine->Run();